Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Determination of the interfacial DMI strength from H field

 \section{Determination of the interfacial DMI strength from H$_{DMI}$ field}

 The sign and the strength of the DMI can be obtained by measuring the expansion of bubble domains driven by an out-of-plane magnetic field pulse, in the presence of a constant in-plane magnetic field $B_{x}$ parallel to the DW normal \cite{Je2013,Hrabec2014,Vanatka2015,Pham2016}.
-In systems with DMI and chiral N\'{e}el walls, the DW propagation is asymmetric in the direction of $B_{x}$ and the DW speed is larger/smaller for DWs with magnetisation parallel/antiparallel to the in-plane field.
+In systems with DMI and chiral N\'{e}el walls, the DW propagation is asymmetric in the direction of $B_{x}$ and the DW speed is larger/smaller for DWs with magnetization parallel/antiparallel to the in-plane field.
 Differential Kerr images illustrating the asymmetric expansion of the magnetic domains are shown in Fig. \ref{fig:Figure1}.
-These allow us to establish without ambiguity the left handed chirality of the N\'{e}el domain walls in all the samples.
+These allow us to establish without ambiguity the left handed chirality of the N\'{e}el domain walls in all the samples (see the sketch of the magnetic moment direction within the DWs in Figure 1.)

 In the presence of DMI, the DW speed reaches a minimum when the applied in-plane field $B_{x}$ compensates the $\mu_{0}H_{DMI}$ field that stabilizes the N\'{e}el walls.
+In the thermally activated regime this condition corresponds to the field where the domain wall energy is maximum \cite{Je2013}.
+Here however, we chose to work with large magnetic fields above the Walker field, where the DWs move in the precessional regime (see values in the caption of Fig. \ref{fig:Figure1}).
+According to our previous work this gives rise to a more reliable measurement of the DMI field \cite{Vanatka2015,Pham2016}.
+In Appendix B we demonstrate that in this regime the DW velocity minimum is indeed obtained when the in-plane field compensates the DMI-induced effective field at the domain wall.
+Physically, this corresponds to the condition where the DW magnetization is allowed to precess as much as possible.
+In the Supplementary Information file \cite{SupplMat}, this is also confirmed by 2D micromagnetic simulations.

-From the value of this field we can then deduce the effective DMI energy constant $D$ (in mJ/m$^{2}$) or the interfacial DMI constant $D_{s}$ (in pJ/m) since:
+From the in-plane field for which the DW velocity is minimum we can then deduce the effective DMI energy constant $D$ (in mJ/m$^{2}$) or the interfacial DMI constant $D_{s}$ (in pJ/m) since:

 where $\Delta = \sqrt{A/K_{eff}}$, $A$ is the exchange stiffness (in pJ/m), $K_{eff}$ is the effective anisotropy energy (in kJ/m$^3$) and $t$ is the magnetic layer thickness.
-In this work, the strength of the $B_{z}$ field pulses driving the DWs was chosen to be beyond the depinning field, giving rise to a reliable measurement of the DMI field \cite{Vanatka2015,Pham2016}.
-The measured DMI strengths correspond to their effective value \textit{i.e.} to the sum of the values at the two interfaces of the cobalt layer, $D = D^{top} + D^{bottom}$.
+The measured DMI strengths correspond to their effective value \textit{i.e.} to the sum of the values at the two interfaces of the cobalt layer, $D^{eff} = D^{top} + D^{bottom}$.